 - Cross-Cultural Collaboration.
-E. Mine Cinar and Anne Reilly, School of Business Administration.
+E. Mine Cinar and Anne Reilly, Quinlan School of Business.
 This session will provide an overview of the rewards and the challenges of teaching Loyola University Chicago students overseas, with a particular emphasis on short (2 to 3 week) intensive study-abroad classes.
 For the past 15 years, the presenters have taught many different courses, ranging from Trade & Economic Growth to Cross-Cultural Dimensions of International Management & Marketing, at the John Felice Rome Center (JFRC), The Beijing Center (TBC), and other non-Loyola locations such as Dublin, Ireland).

 - Collaborating with Students from Day One.
 Kevin O’Connor, School of Continuing and Professional Studies; Institute of Pastoral Studies

 When we as faculty use what we know about the brain, about how learning happens, and what we know about the social aspects of life we then not only teach differently and better, our students are more engaged and will learn better.
 Join us for an hour devoted to taking our teaching to the next level.
 Help your students remember your class by their memory of how you brought it to life.